A very brief history of Ukraine

 This 1,000+ page register lists the starvation victims in just ONE of Ukraine’s 24 provinces.
 At the Holodomor Museum in Kyiv

 In 1945 Stalin insisted that Poland permanently cede to the USSR the land that he had taken under the Nazi-Soviet pact.
 Poland would be compensated with land from Germany.
 And so, the nation of Poland was shifted sharply westward, and Ukraine was finally united under Soviet domination, including Lviv and surroundings.
 Fortunately the extreme brutality of the Holodomor was not repeated.
 Although higher education was all in Russian, western Ukraine remained primarily Ukrainian-speaking.
 Kyiv was (and is) a bi-lingual city.
-Further east, many ethnic Ukrainians spoke no Ukrainian at all until recently.
+But further east, many ethnic Ukrainians spoke no Ukrainian at all until recently.
+Since 1991 all school instruction has been in Ukrainian, but many adults from the East still struggle to speak it.

 In 1954 (the 300th anniversary of Ukraine’s initial absorption into the Russian Empire), Khrushchev transferred the Crimean Peninsula from Russia to Ukraine.
 Although adjacent to Ukraine, Crimea had never been part of Ukraine previously.
 Russia had annexed what was then the Crimean Khanate in 1783.
-In 1945 Stalin falsely accused the indigenous Crimean Tatars of collaborating with the Nazis, murdered most of them and exiled the rest.
+In 1945 Stalin falsely accused the indigenous Crimean Tatars of collaborating with the Nazis, exiled most of them to deserts in Kazakhstan and murdered the rest.
 That left the peninsula largely unpopulated, and a mix of Soviet peoples filled the gap.
 Like the rest of eastern and southern Ukraine, Crimea remained primarily Russian speaking after 1954.
-By 2013 Crimea was roughly 65% ethnic Russian (heavily concentrated in the city of Sevastopol, home of the Russian Black Sea Fleet), 15% Ukrainian, and 12% Tatar plus some Greeks, Armenians, Jews, Belarussians and others.
+By 2013 Crimea was roughly 65% ethnic Russian (concentrated in the city of Sevastopol, home of the Soviet and then the Russian Black Sea Fleet), 15% Ukrainian, and 12% Tatar (a very few who made it back from Kazakhstan alive) plus some Greeks, Armenians, Jews, Belarussians and others.

 Crimea was a paramount Russian concern.
 Russia’s Black Sea fleet is based there, and Russians have a profound emotional attachment to it due to the enormous blood shed in conquering and then defending it, both in the Crimean War (against Britain, France and Turkey in the 1850s) and World War II.
 After independence, Ukraine immediately agreed to permanently lease the naval base to Russia.
 Under the Budapest Memorandum in 1994, Ukraine gave up all the nuclear weapons on its soil, in exchange for Russia explicitly recognising Ukraine’s current borders and the US pledging to guarantee Ukraine’s territorial integrity.